s-victor/TinyPedal/docs/customization.md

     show_pitstop_count
 Show each driver's pitstop count.

-    column_index_*
-Set order of each info column.
-Must keep index number unique to each column, otherwise columns will overlap.

     additional_players_front, additional_players_behind
 Set additional players shown on relative list.
 The value is limited to a maximum of 3 additional players for each front & behind setting.
 Default value is `0`.